nxp-appcodehub/dm-eiq-genai-flow-demonstrator/README.md

 to manually fetch any missing LFS files.

-Once fully cloned, copy the **eiq_genai_flow** folder from this package to the target i.MX device running the NXP BSP (e.g., to the SD card).
+Once fully cloned, copy the **dm-eiq-genai-flow-demonstrator** folder from this package to the target i.MX device running the NXP BSP (e.g., to the SD card).

 **Requirements:**
 - At least 16GB of free space on the target device